Resplendent quetzal: Conservation status

 The population trend varies between subpopulations but is generally decreasing although certain populations may be increasing or are at least stable.
 It is classified as being near threatened on the IUCN Red List, with an estimated population of 20,000–49,999 individuals.
 Due to the remote habitat of the quetzal, more monitoring is required to confirm the rate of decline, and depending on the results it could lead to it moving to a higher threat category.
 In 2001, the quetzal survived only in 11 small, isolated patches of forest.
 Its biggest threats are habitat loss because of deforestation, forest fragmentation, and agricultural clearing.
 The quetzal is also sometimes hunted for food and trapped for illegal trading.
-Cloud forests, the resplendent quetzal's habitat, are one of the most threatened ecosystems in the world, but the species occurs in several protected areas and is a sought-after species for birdwatchers and ecotourists.
+Cloud forests, the resplendent quetzal's habitat, are one of the most threatened ecosystems in the world, but the species occurs in several protected areas such as the Children's Eternal Rainforest and is a sought-after species for birdwatchers and ecotourists.

 It was thought that the resplendent quetzal could not be bred or held for a long time in captivity, and was noted for usually dying soon after being captured or caged as a result of assimilation of iron through water ingestion, with this now understood they are now given tannic acid and iron is avoided in their diet.
 For this reason, it is a traditional symbol of liberty.
 The national anthem of Guatemala even includes the verse "Antes muerto que esclavo será" (Be rather dead than a slave).
 However, the scientific discovery about the bird's susceptibility to iron has allowed some zoos, including Miguel Álvarez del Toro Zoo in Tuxtla Gutiérrez, Chiapas, to keep this species.
 Breeding in captivity was announced in 2004.